 Dwindling into pop culture references

-Adrift in a shallow sea too earnest for irony
+Adrift in a shallow sea too honest for irony

 And thoughts cut down in the spring.

-I really am so much better at writing plays.
+I really am much better at writing plays.